SharmaPranjali25/Java-Servlet/README.md

 message.java is used as server1 and add.java is used as server2.
 when we want to call another server from the other one we use: RequestDispactcher and sendRedirect Then session management-Cookies code is also written here.
+-----------HTTPSESSION-------------------
+File named as firstserver and secondserver used the method of session object to navigate user from one server to another